mitigate-dev/omniauth-draugiem/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## License

-Used code from Michael Bleigh and Erik Michaels-Ober gem 'oa-more'.